Clover Health Investments (NASDAQ:CLOV) Issues FY 2021 Earnings Guidance

-Clover Health Investments (NASDAQ:CLOV) issued an update on its FY 2021 earnings guidance on Monday morning.
-The company provided EPS guidance of – for the period.
-The company issued revenue guidance of $810 million-$830 million, compared to the consensus revenue estimate of $822.58 million.
+Clover Health Investments (NASDAQ:CLOV) updated its FY 2021 earnings guidance on Tuesday.
+The company provided EPS guidance of $- for the period.
+The company issued revenue guidance of $810 million-830 million, compared to the consensus revenue estimate of $822.58 million.

+A number of equities research analysts recently commented on the stock.
+Citigroup decreased their target price on shares of Clover Health Investments from $13.00 to $10.00 and set a buy rating for the company in a research report on Tuesday, May 18th.
+Zacks Investment Research lowered shares of Clover Health Investments from a hold rating to a sell rating in a research note on Wednesday, May 19th.
+Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell cut their price target on shares of Clover Health Investments from $13.00 to $10.00 and set a buy rating on the stock in a research note on Tuesday, May 18th.
+Credit Suisse Group cut their price objective on shares of Clover Health Investments from $10.00 to $9.00 and set a neutral rating on the stock in a research note on Wednesday, May 19th.
+Finally, Bank of America reiterated a neutral rating and issued a $9.00 price objective (down previously from $15.00) on shares of Clover Health Investments in a research note on Monday, May 24th.
+One analyst has rated the stock with a sell rating, three have issued a hold rating and two have given a buy rating to the company.
+The stock has a consensus rating of Hold and a consensus target price of $10.60.

 Clover Health Investments, Corp. operates as a Medicare Advantage insurer in the United States.
 The company through its software platform provides preferred provider organization and health maintenance organization health plans for Medicare-eligible consumers.
 Clover Health Investments, Corp. was founded in 2012 and is headquartered in Franklin, Tennessee.